Prem Ratan Dhan Payo: India

-The gross collections of the film was ₹55.03 crore on the first day, which is highest in India.
+The gross collections of the film was ₹550 million on the first day, which is highest in India.

-The film grossed ₹58.67 crore in Mumbai circuit alone from its first week and earned second-highest first week gross in that circuit after PK.
+The film grossed ₹587 million in Mumbai circuit alone from its first week and earned second-highest first week gross in that circuit after PK.

 Music

 The soundtrack features 10 songs, composed by Himesh Reshammiya and lyrics were written by Irshad Kamil.
 While Sanjoy Chowdhury composed the original background score for the film.

-T-Series acquired the music rights of the film at a cost of ₹17 crore, which was the biggest music deal for any Bollywood film till that date.
+T-Series acquired the music rights of the film at a cost of ₹170 million, which was the biggest music deal for any Bollywood film till that date.

 The first song, "Prem Leela" was released as a single on October 7, 2015.
 The full music album was released on 10 October 2015.